Obstetrician Gynecologist

 Is it true that most insurance companies will accept a diagnosis of post-partum depression for FMLA/short-term disability privileges?

-Asked by Stayathome over 11 years ago
+Asked by Stayathome about 12 years ago

 I do believe that postpartum depression is a condition for which one can receive short term disability, provided your physician has recommended that you not work based on your diagnosis.
 Of course, it is essential that one uses this time to get better- to take medications, seek counseling, and keep in close contact with one's physician.
 If one simply uses this as an excuse to stay home and remain isolated, it is unlikely that she will improve.